apache/maven-site/content/markdown/maven-ci-friendly.md

 mvn -Drevision=2.0.0-SNAPSHOT clean package
 ```

-  Of cource you can use the `.mvn/maven.config` file for this.
+  Of course you can use the `.mvn/maven.config` file for this.

   A note about the used properties.
 You can only use those named
   `${revision}`, `${sha1}` and/or `${changelist}` and not other